scalableminds/webknossos/docs/automated_analysis.md

 ## Neuron Segmentation
 As a first trial, WEBKNOSSOS includes neuron segmentation.
 This analysis is designed to work with serial block-face electron microscopy (SBEM) data of neural tissue (brain/cortex) and will segment all neurons within the dataset.

-You can launch the AI analysis modal using the `AI Analysis` button in the tool bar at the top.
+You can launch the AI analysis modal using the `AI Analysis` button in the toolbar at the top.
 Use the `Start AI neuron segmentation` button in the modal to start the analysis.

 ![Neuron segmentations can be launched from the tool bar.](images/process_dataset.jpg)